graphaelli/decompose/README.md

 # decompose
 Convert Docker Compose YAML into Docker commands.

 This package is still in flux.
+And has bugs.

 ## Installation
 Install or upgrade Decompose with this command.